npragin/ai-club-project-management/tutorials/environment_setup_tutorial.md

 ### Creating a GitHub Account
 If you don't have a GitHub account, click this [link](https://github.com/signup) to create one

 **NOTE**: Use your personal email for this!
-Your GitHub account should be a portfolio of your work, meaning it should persist after you graduate and your school email is deactivated.
+Your GitHub account should serve as a portfolio of your work, meaning it should remain accessible after you graduate and your school email is deactivated.

 ### <a id="git-ssh"></a> Setting up SSH Keys for GitHub
-SSH keys provide a secure way to authenticate with GitHub without entering your password every time.
+SSH keys provide a secure way to authenticate with GitHub without needing to enter your password every time.
 We'll generate these keys on the ENGR servers (or your local machine if working locally).

 1. In your terminal, run `ssh-keygen -t ed25519 -C "your_email@email.com"`, **replacing `your_email@email.com` with the email address associated with your GitHub account**
 2. When prompted for where to store the keys, press Enter to use the default location
-3. When prompted for a passphrase, you can leave it empty (just press Enter) for convenience, but adding a passphrase is more secure
+3. When prompted for a passphrase, you can leave it empty (press Enter) for convenience, but adding a passphrase is more secure
 4. Your key has now been created.
-Next we must print the public key by running `cat ~/.ssh/id_ed25519.pub`
+Next, we must print the public key by running `cat ~/.ssh/id_ed25519.pub`
 5. Copy the SSH key by selecting and copying the entire output (usually Ctrl+Shift+C or Cmd+Shift+C)
 6. Add the key to GitHub:
     1. Go to GitHub and click your profile icon (top-right corner)